-I’ve never been a fan of bungee jumping.
-I’ve watched videos of people doing it, and I always think, “Why the hell would someone want to do that?”
+It’s like bungee jumping.
+Some people absolutely love it, and others, like me, think it’s freaking crazy.
+Whenever I see a video of someone bungee jumping off a bridge or something, I always think, “Why the hell would someone want to do that?”
 I have this fear that the bungee is going to snap or get wrapped around the jumper’s neck.
-I know those things rarely happen, but bungee jumping is still something that terrifies me.
+Even if it’s not really a rational fear, bungee jumping is still something that terrifies me.

-For some people, the same can be said for online dating.
+Some people have the same reservations and fears about online dating.
+They don’t feel comfortable taking that plunge and putting their hearts at risk.
 They’ll see singles editing their profiles or swiping through matches on their phone, and they’ll think, “Why the hell would someone want to do that?”
 We’re here to give you a peek into the minds of online daters, highlighting some common reasons why they like it.

-Forbes reports that there are about 2,500 dating sites in the US alone.
+Forbes reports that there are about 2,500 dating sites in the U.S. alone.
 Throughout the world, almost 8,000 dating sites exist.
 It feels like a new dating site or app is being launched almost every day, and singles have more options than ever before.
-You could join a site based on your favorite hobby, your preferred appearance, your location, your relationship, or a site that encompasses everything.
+You could join a site based on your favorite hobby, your preferred appearance, your location, your relationship, or a site that encompasses a little bit of everything.

-Most countries and languages are included in the action, too.
-For example, eHarmony is available in more than 190 countries, Zoosk is available in more than 80 countries and 25 languages, and Match is available in more than 25 countries and eight languages.
+Today’s mainstream dating sites are inclusive of most countries and languages, too.
+For example, eharmony is available in more than 190 countries, Zoosk is available in more than 80 countries and 25 languages, and Match is available in more than 25 countries and eight languages.